fredemmott/HTCC/README.md

-# EXPERIMENT: Quest Handtracking for DCS World

-This project emulates tablet (mouse) events in DCS using hand tracking on Oculus headsets.

-[OpenComposite] is required, and DCS World must be launched in SteamVR mode.

 **THIS IS AN EXPERIMENT - IT IS NOT READY FOR USE**.
 Do not ask for help using or installing it, etc.

+# EXPERIMENT: Hand-tracked cockpit clicking for VR flight simulators

+This project is an OpenXR API layer aimed to make it easy to click on cockpits in VR flight simulators.
+Currently only DCS World is supported.

+Pointer input can either come from:
+- OpenXR hand tracking (any OpenXR-compatible hand tracking, including Quest 2 or Quest Pro headsets)
+- [PointCTRL] with custom firmware

+If you already have OpenXR hand tracking, you have everything you need.

+A PointCTRL will work with any VR headset, and also often has better tracking when your hands are higher than your head, especially on a Quest 2.
+The importance here varies by aircraft - for example, it's much more important in a Ka-50 than an A-10C due to the location of the countermeasures system.

+Interactions (mouse clicks etc) can either come from:
+- Hand tracking **on Oculus headsets**, including Quest 2 or Quest pro
+- PointCTRL with custom firmware

+Oculus hand tracking gesture recognition does not require additional hardware, however PointCTRL clicks are more reliable, and give a better tacticle feel.

+You can mix-and-match, e.g. use hand tracking for position, but PointCTRL FCUs for clicks.

+Game support is provided either with:
+- a virtual touchscreen
+- a virtual Oculus Touch controller

+The virtual touch screen feels fairly close to a PointCTRL with default firmware; the key limitations are that it only works with DCS, and it is not possible to click on things at the bottom of your field of view.

+The virtual Oculus Touch controller is designed to be used as a 'laser pointer', and intentionally does not line up precisely with your hand: instead, the pointing direction is in a straight line between the center of your view and the PointCTRL or the first knuckle of your hand.
+This gives much better precision and stability, however you are likely to want to disable in-game controller models.

-## Control mapping
+## DCS

+[OpenComposite] is required, and DCS World must be launched in SteamVR mode.

+In controller emulation mode, DCS will show gloved hands; you probably want to hide these by setting the 'scale' to 0 in `CoreMods\characters\models\glove_L.chanimgpu` and `glove_R.chanimgpu`.

+If using a PointCTRL with custom firmware, unbind the PointCTRL axes in DCS control bindings.

+### Oculus hand tracking gesture controls

-- Index finger pinch to thumb: left click
+- Index finger pinch to thumb: left click/tVR thumbstick down
-- Middle finger pinch to thumb: right click
+- Middle finger pinch to thumb: right click/VR thumbstick up
-- Ring finger pinch to thumb: scroll wheel up
+- Ring finger pinch to thumb: scroll wheel up/VR thumbstick left
-- Little finger pinch to thumb: scroll wheel down
+- Little finger pinch to thumb: scroll wheel down/VR thumbstick right

 ## FAQ

-### Why only Oculus headsets?
+### Why do pinch gestures require Oculus headsets?

 The [`XR_FB_hand_tracking_aim`] OpenXR extension is required, which is currently only supported by Oculus headsets.

 Other headsets would work if other OpenXR runtimes add support for `XR_FB_hand_tracking_aim`, or if other projects emulate it using [`XR_EXT_hand_tracking`] or vendor-specific APIs.
 I am not aware of any projects doing this at present.

+Standard OpenXR hand tracking via `XR_EXT_hand_tracking` does not provide enough similar precise gestures.

 ### Why only DCS World?